Fatma-Alwasmi/Fatma-Alwasmi/README.md

 🌟 **Welcome to My GitHub Portfolio!** 🌟

-Hello there! 👋 This is where I showcase my tech journey and the projects I've been working on during my academic years and beyond.

 This README provides an overview of various projects completed in hardware and software domains, showcasing skills in embedded systems,  FPGA design, software development, and more.

 ## CAPSTONE PROJECT: UAV Autonomous Flight Control and Object Detection - Boeing Co 🚁